-There is a reason that so many PGA World Tour players call Florida home, but the State’s sporting and cultural charms are far wider than golf alone.
-Florida has cultural and sporting attractions to suit all interests….
+There is a reason why so many PGA World Tour players call Florida home.
+And Central Florida has more than its fair share of fantastic golf courses.
+However, the region’s sporting and cultural charms are far wider than golf alone.
+Orlando has cultural and sporting attractions to suit all interests….

 The Orlando Arts Scene

 Downtown Orlando offers a diverse range of cultural and artistic venues.
 The Orlando Philharmonic Orchestra perform regularly at the Plaza Live Theatre.
 The Orlando Ballet can be seen at the Bob Carr Theatre and soon also at the new Orlando Dr Phillips Centre for Performing Arts which is scheduled to open in November 2014, with an exciting programme of events.
 The Orlando Museum of Art is overshadowed by the collection at the Cornell Fine Arts Museum at Rollins College in neighbouring Winter Park, but the Orlando Shakespeare Theatre and the Orlando Science Centre offer great value, high-quality entertainment.

 The waters around Florida offer some amazing experiences for divers, including the opportunity to swim with manatees and/or dolphins.
 These amazing creatures are found in Florida waters particularly over the winter period.
 There is a small Manatee Sanctuary over on the east coast in Cocoa Beach, but the majority of dive tours best accessible from Orlando are to be found on the west coast, north of Tampa.
 You can hire all the equipment and choose from guided tours ranging from beginner to experienced diver.